The Planting & Care Of Zinnias

 Annual: Zinnias are appropriate for seasonal use in all zones.

-Types of Zinnias: There are dwarf varieties that grow 6 to 12 inches tall and wide.
+Types of Zinnias: Dwarf varieties grow 6 to 12 inches tall and wide.
 Others grow up to 4 feet tall and 1 to 2 feet wide.

 Zinnia Shapes: Zinnias come in a wide variety of flower shapes, including stars, daisies, dahlias, spiders, buttons, domes, and quill-leaf cactus shapes.
 Within those shapes, there are also singles, semi-doubles, and doubles.